 It could take months for your appearance to show the final results you were after.
 But you don't have to hide at home while you heal.

-Camouflage makeup can do a lot to enhance your confidence while your body heals.
+Oftentimes, cosmetic surgeons will offer complimentary laser treatments after surgery to rapidly reduce the appearance of bruises.
+Camouflage makeup can also do a lot to enhance your confidence while your body heals.
 You can use it to add contour that will hide swelling during the recovery period.
 Applying it carefully will let you conceal the bruises and scars from the operation.
 And using it for color correction will tone down skin that appears red (such as after a chemical peel) or yellow (from a bruise that's healing).
 Green- based foundations do a good job of camouflaging red undertones.

 How to Use Makeup to Conceal Bruises and Scars